Applying to the LDP

 Documentation and Accommodations

-At Northeastern, documentation of a learning disability and/or attention deficit disorder generally consists of the student’s most recent psycho-educational or neuropsychological evaluation.
-It may also include the student’s IEP or 504 plan from high school, other relevant history of services and accommodations, and the student’s self-report of his or her experience.
-Appropriate documentation reflects a student’s historical and current level of functioning, describes the substantial impact(s)/limitation(s) that the student experiences due to the disability, and includes a diagnostic statement.
+At Northeastern, documentation of a learning disability and/or attention deficit disorder generally consists of students’ most recent psycho-educational or neuropsychological evaluation.
+It may also include students’ IEP or 504 plans from high school, other relevant history of services and accommodations, and students’ self-report of their experience.
+Appropriate documentation reflects students’ historical and current level of functioning, describes the substantial impact(s)/limitation(s) that students experience due to their disability, and includes a diagnostic statement.
 There is no charge for accommodations.
-Please refer to Disability Access Services’ website for information about documentation.
+Please refer to Getting Started – Disability Access Services for more information about documentation and accommodations.

 Learning Disabilities Program (LDP) staff work with Disability Access Services (DAS) to determine reasonable accommodations for students in the LDP.